294 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 292 Beacon to the east and 296 Beacon to the west.

 Frederic Warren was a partner in George Warren & Co.

-By 1902, 294 Beacon had become the property of the Proprietors of the Arlington Street Church.
-In December of that year, it was acquired from the Proprietors by Rev. Paul Revere Frothingham, minister of the church, and his wife, Anna (Clapp) Frothingham.
-The transaction was reported by the Boston Globe on December 11, 1902.
+On August 22, 1902, 294 Beacon was purchased from Frederic Warren’s estate by the Proprietors of the Arlington Street Church, and on December 9, 1902, it was acquired from the Proprietors by Rev. Paul Revere Frothingham, minister of the church, and his wife, Anna Clark (Clapp) Frothingham.
 They previously had lived at the Hotel Victoria at 273 Dartmouth and before that at 163 Commonwealth.
-He is shown as the owner of 294 Beacon on the 1908, 1917, and 1928 Bromley maps.

-In November of 1917, Rev. Frothingham applied for (and subsequently received) permission to remodel the stables at the rear of the property into a garage.
-He subsequently leased the garage to the New England Trust Company.
+Paul and Anna Frothingham resumed living at 294 Beacon during the 1911-1912 winter season.
+In November of 1917, he applied for (and subsequently received) permission to remodel the stables at the rear of the property into a garage.

 By the 1921-1922 winter season, 294 Beacon was the home of Ward Thoron and his wife, Louisa Chapin (Hooper) Thoron.
-They had lived at 46 Mt.
-Vernon in 1921 and at 393 Marlborough in 1920.
+They previously had lived at 46 Mt.
+Vernon in 1921 and before that at 393 Marlborough.
 They also maintained a home in Danvers.

 Ward Thoron was treasurer of the Merrimack Manufacturing Company, operators of textile mills, and formerly had been a lawyer in Washington DC.